The mobile sidebar problem

 Is it glamorous?
 No. Will it save an agency from a costly dispute someday?
 Absolutely.

-##Mobile matters more than I realised
+Mobile matters more than I realized

 I've been guilty of treating mobile as an afterthought.
 Build it for desktop, make it "responsive", job done.